lakshaygarg0007/ChainDetective/README.md

 Querying →

-Officer enters a query (e.g., "Did the suspect mention the weapon?").
+Officer enters a query (e.g., “Did the suspect mention the weapon?”).

 Query → converted into embedding.